babashka/babashka.duckdb/README.md

 # ffi-duckdb

-Run SQL from a babashka script without a separate database server. ffi-duckdb uses DuckDB and returns query results as Clojure data.
+ffi-duckdb runs SQL from a babashka script without a separate database server.
+It uses DuckDB and returns query results as Clojure data.

 ffi-duckdb is experimental because [babashka.ffi](https://github.com/babashka/babashka/blob/master/doc/ffi.md) is